HimanshuBajpai869/himanshubajpai.github.io/index.md

 4. Worked on optimizing the cost and reliability of the service using different code practices and Azure services.
 5. Developed a Data Science Solution for better management of live site incidents which was not only capable of triaging the incidents but also recommends possible solution.

-Other Responsiblities - Participate in Recruitment Drive and RFP work to develop POCs for value-add services.
+Other Responsiblities - Participated in Recruitment Drives and RFP work to develop POCs for value-add services.

 #### Infosys Limited | Senior System Engineer | May-2017-July-2018
 Joined Microsoft Account where I was part of: